logzio/logzio-python-handler/README.md

 pip install logzio-python-handler
 ```

-If you'd like to use [Trace context](#trace-context) then you need to install the OpenTelemetry logging instrumentation dependecy by running the following command:
+If you'd like to use [Trace context](#trace-context), you need to install the OpenTelemetry logging instrumentation dependency by running the following command:

 ```bash
 pip install logzio-python-handler[opentelemetry-logging]